 3-2-1 ribs are coated in BBQ rub and barbecue sauce and smoked until they’re fall-off-the-bone tender and succulent.
 Utilizing the popular 3 2 1 method for smoking ribs will produce the best ribs you’ve made on the grill.
-Our Instant Pot Ribs are pretty darn impressive, too!
+Our Instant Pot Ribs and Beef Plate Ribs are pretty darn impressive, too!

 321 Rib Method

 The 321 method refers to a “low and slow” cooking technique used to cook a rack of ribs.

 Here’s what the “3-2-1” method stands for:

 3 – The seasoned ribs are smoked, unwrapped and bone side down, for 3 hours.

 2 – The ribs are wrapped in aluminum foil, with liquid, butter and brown sugar, to steam for 2 hours.

 1 – Brush the smoked ribs with bbq sauce and grill for a final hour.